kcha/kcha.github.io/index.md

 # About

-I am a Ph.D. candidate in the Department of Molecular Genetics at the University of Toronto.
-I am co-supervised by [Ben Blencowe](http://sites.utoronto.ca/intron) and [Quaid Morris](http://morrislab.med.utoronto.ca/homepage.html).
+I am a Ph.D. candidate in the Department of Molecular Genetics at the University of Toronto and co-supervised by [Ben Blencowe](http://sites.utoronto.ca/intron) and [Quaid Morris](http://morrislab.med.utoronto.ca/homepage.html).